ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 all probabilities to 1 (or another constant).
-Pairwise probabilities are a more efficient system for representing uncertainty on each pairwise link than draws, when the covariance structure between the pairwise links is unknown (which is typically the case for pairwise methods).
+Pairwise probabilities are a more efficient system for representing uncertainty on each pairwise link than draws, when the statistical dependence structure between the pairwise links is unknown (which is typically the case for pairwise methods).
-Draws may be used in addition to pairwise probabilities when (some information about) the covariance structure is known.
+Draws may be used in addition to pairwise probabilities when (some information about) the dependence structure is known.
-It is up to downstream steps to interpret/assume the covariance structure between pairwise probabilities.
+It is up to downstream steps to interpret/assume the dependence structure between pairwise probabilities.

 **Specification:**
 A table with three columns, "Left Record ID", "Right Record ID", and "Probability".